Co-founder, Head of School

 Dean of Student Life

-Tyler Griffin is from Indianapolis, Indiana, a graduate of Wabash College and forever a teacher.
-He joined Teach For America Metro Atlanta where he taught English and Creative Writing in Atlanta Public Schools.
+Tyler Griffin is originally from Indianapolis, Indiana, a graduate of Wabash College and forever a teacher.
+He joined Teach For America where he taught high school English and creative writing in Atlanta Public Schools.
 After falling in love with teaching and pursuing a graduate degree at Johns Hopkins, he made the difficult decision to leave the classroom and serve as the English Language Arts Instructional Coach for Fulton County Schools.
-During this time he also served as the Diversity, Equity and Inclusiveness Facilitator for the Atlanta National Institute.
-He is now the Dean of Curriculum and Instruction at BELA and a proud member of the Bedford Stuyvesant Community.
+During this time, he also served as the Diversity, Equity and Inclusiveness Facilitator for the Atlanta National Institute.
+He is now the Dean of the Upper School at BELA and a proud member of the Bedford Stuyvesant community.